AlpinistPanda/osm/README.md

 ## Setup

 Since the osm file exceeds the limit of Github I placed zipped version of the file.
+It should be unzipped first.
+For the database part mongoDB database should be setup on the OS first.

 ## Procedure